Magallanes Renovables: ATIR testing at EMEC

 In 2019, the 1.5 MW (Note: Some sources quote the rated power as 1.7 MW or 2.0 MW) ATIR device was deployed at the EMEC Fall of Warness site, near the island of Eday.
 It was deployed in February and connected to the electricity grid in March 2019, generating power shortly after.

 This device has two 19 m diameter rotors mounted below a 45 m long hull.

 The device was constructed in Spain in the Ria de Vigo and launched in 2017 followed by a period of tow testing in Vigo bay.
 More than 20 tests were carried out in seven towing operations.
 The device generated up to 450 kW, limited by the power of the tug.
 It was then towed to Orkney in September 2018, after which it was installed and tested at EMEC.
 In 2020, the device was towed to Edinburgh for maintenance in the Imperial Dry Dock at the Port of Leith, before returning to site in April 2021.
 To enter the dock, the device had to be tipped onto its side using buoys.

 The testing at EMEC was initially funded through the European OCEAN_2G project (Second Generation technologies in ocean Energy) coordinated by SAGRES SL, the parent company of Magallanes Renovables.
 Further funding through the Interreg OceanDEMO and the MaRINET2 projects allowed the testing to be extended beyond the initial two years.

+Testing of the device was completed in 2023, after which the device was towed back to Vigo, Spain.